 - Appeal to your target audience the most

 - Result in more traffic to your website

 - Result in sales conversions.

 Not paying attention to this valuable data will result in a waste of time, effort, and marketing resources.

 The next step in your social media marketing efforts should be to streamline your efforts.
 The purpose of utilizing tools, technology, and analytics should not only be to improve your bottom line, but also to help your team save time.

-Campaign Monitor has multiple social media analytics integrations, including reporting tools like Raven.
+Campaign Monitor has multiple social media analytics integrations.
 Start implementing these tools into your marketing strategy and you’ll save time and money, while getting the valuable information you need to boost your social media marketing results.